Getting Started with Windows Forms Syntax Editor

 NOTE

-You can refer to our WinForms Syntax Editor feature tour page for its unique feature sets.
-You can also explore our WinForms Syntax Editor example that shows how to create interactive code editor applications with syntax highlighting, text indentation, intellisense, etc,.
+You can refer to our WinForms Syntax Editor feature tour page for its unique feature set.
+You can also explore our WinForms Syntax Editor example that shows how to create interactive code-editor applications with syntax highlighting, text indentation, IntelliSense, and more.